 As relayed by ModernWarzone on Twitter, we could see Favela, Terminal, High Rise, and Quarry make a return in this year’s entry.
 Of course, none of this has been confirmed, but it would certainly make sense to see some or all of them appear.

 Earlier in 2022, Activision confirmed that Modern Warfare II will tie to the “new Warzone experience.”
 While this is exciting, there are some concerns about how the integration will work.
 Seemingly, each new mainline entry going forward will be integrated into the battle royale, just like Modern Warfare, Black Ops Cold War, and Vanguard.
-Will this process continue with the new version of Warzone?
+This process will continue with the new version of Warzone.

 It was also revealed that “a new engine powers both the new Call of Duty game release and Warzone,” which is a welcome change, considering the current version of Warzone feels like it’s held together with duct tape.

 If you look back to the start of Warzone in 2020, you’ll recall that Modern Warfare had been thriving for a few months ahead of the battle royale’s release.
 Modern Warfare launched in fall 2019, and Warzone came out in March 2020.
 So, it stands to reason that Modern Warfare II and the new Warzone 2.0 experience will share a similar launch schedule—coming out a few months apart from one another.